Sourdough grissini - or bread sticks - are a simple variation on sourdough crackers.

 Instructions

-- Add sourdough discard, flour, olive oil, salt, maple syrup and garlic granules to a mixing bowl and bring the ingredients together to form a shaggy dough.
+- Add sourdough discard, flour, olive oil, salt and maple syrup to a mixing bowl and bring the ingredients together to form a shaggy dough.

 - Knead the dough in the bowl until it forms a smooth pliable dough (it is a soft dough and will be slightly sticky, but still very easy to handle).
 If it's too sticky, add a little more flour.